anikeths/streamlit-demo/README.md

 As a part of the NLP course project, we created a food glossary of various cuisines across the world.
 The user can access these through radio-button toggles.

+The program has dependency on four .csv files which act as data sources.